-We are leaders in multidisciplinary research that advances information technology, distributed computing, cybersecurity, green computing and other application domains.
+We are leaders in multidisciplinary research that advances information technology, cloud computing, distributed computing, cybersecurity, green computing and other application domains.

 Distributed computing systems underpin research and development in many sectors including engineering, business, banking and finance, life and medical science, and natural and physical sciences.